move-ai/recipes/README.md

 </p>

 # Move AI Recipes
-This repo provides examples, guides and tools for using the [Move AI API](https://developers.move.ai/docs/welcome) to access models developed by [Move AI](https://move.ai).
+This repo provides examples, guides and tools for using the Move API to access models developed by [Move AI](https://move.ai).
 To run these models, you will need a Move AI API key which you can request [here](https://www.move.ai/api).